-If you don’t have the time or patience to hand sew sequins, you can purchase sequin trims.
 With the right tools, it is easy to learn how to sew sequin trim quickly and easily with your regular sewing machine.
+If you don't have the time or patience to hand sew sequins, you can purchase sequin trims and learn sewing sequins by machine.

-Sequin trim has soft sequins that are designed to be sewn through on your machine.
-It will however, dull your machine needles quickly so replace them after you have finished your project.
+Sequin sewing trim has soft sequins that are designed to be sewn through on your machine.
+It will, however, dull your machine needles quickly, so replace them after you have finished your project.

-- Strong sharp, machine needles.
+- Needles - Strong, sharp, machine needles.
 Try a size 14 or 16 universal needles

-As always there is more than one method you can use for sewing – you can sew the sequins with a straight or zig-zag stitch.
+As always, there is more than one method you can use for sewing sequins by machine - sewing on sequins by machine can be done with a straight or zig-zag stitch.

-METHOD 1: How to Sew Sequin Trim with a Straight Stitch
+How to Sew Sequins by Machine with a Straight Stitch

 If you have a narrow piece of sequin trim you may be able to zig-zag over it without piercing the trim.

-If you are really going for a perfect finish you could use the hand wheel to accurately do each stitch.
+If you are really going for a perfect finish, you could use the handwheel to accurately do each stitch.
 Personally, I think that defeats the purpose of using your machine as it slows you down considerably.
-If you needed an absolutely perfect looking stitch you might be better off going back to hand stitching individual sequins.

 All done – what will you be putting sequins on?
 Share your ideas below.